 Framework & ToolsLeader - Jim Willenbring

 The Framework and Tools Capability Area provides resources for both users and developers.
-This capability area is different from most of the other capability areas in that the resources provided extend beyond packages.
-Here we also include Trilinos-level tools and documentation.
-Resources that assist user or developers with using or learning to use Trilinos are included.
+Like User Experience, this capability area is different from most of the other capability areas in that the resources provided extend beyond packages and focus on tools that aid in building, maintaining and documenting Trilinos.

 Software Engineering Technologies and IntegrationLeader - Roscoe Bartlett